-- 1. Minors under 16 years of age.
-A minor under 16 years of age may not be employed, permitted or suffered to work in, about or in connection with any manufacturing or mechanical establishment, hotel, rooming house, laundry, except a laundry commonly known as an automatic laundry, dry cleaning establishment, bakery, poolroom or commercial place of amusement, including a traveling show or circus, or in conjunction with an amusement, game or show that allows or conducts betting. - 2.
-Minors 14 and 15 years of age.
-The provisions of subsection 1 pertaining to manufacturing establishments do not apply to minors 14 years of age or older and under 16 years of age who are employed in retail establishments where any frozen dairy product or frozen dairy product mix or related food product is produced on the premises for retail sale locally, regardless of trade name or brand or coined name. - The provisions of subsection 1 pertaining to hotels or rooming houses do not apply to minors 14 years of age or older and under 16 years of age who are employed in outdoor occupations on the grounds of a hotel or who are employed in kitchens, dining rooms, recreational areas, lobbies and offices of a hotel.
-Minors 14 years of age or older and under 16 years of age are expressly prohibited from performing room service, housekeeping and making deliveries to guest rooms. - The provisions of subsection 1 pertaining to bakeries do not apply to minors 14 years of age or older and under 16 years of age who are employed in retail sales, product decorating, customer service operations or office work for these establishments, as long as the retail, decorating, customer service or office areas are in a room separate from any baking operation. - Notwithstanding other provisions of subsection 1, a minor 14 years of age or older and under 16 years of age may be employed at a commercial place of amusement operating at a permanent location, except that the minor may not be employed at games of chance as defined in Title 17, chapter 62 or hazardous occupations as determined by the director.
+1. Minors 14 and 15 years of age.
+A minor 14 years of age or older and under 16 years of age may not be employed, permitted or suffered to work in, about or in connection with any manufacturing or mechanical establishment, hotel, rooming house, laundry, except a laundry commonly known as an automatic laundry, dry cleaning establishment, bakery, poolroom or commercial place of amusement, including a

+- traveling show or circus, or in conjunction with an amusement, game or show that allows or conducts betting. - 3 The provisions of this subsection pertaining to manufacturing establishments do not apply - 4 to minors 14 years of age or older and under 16 years of age who are employed in retail - 5 establishments where any frozen dairy product or frozen dairy product mix or related - 6 food product is produced on the premises for retail sale locally, regardless of trade name - 7 or brand or coined name. - 8 The provisions of this subsection pertaining to hotels or rooming houses do not apply to - 9 minors 14 years of age or older and under 16 years of age who are employed in outdoor - occupations on the grounds of a hotel or who are employed in kitchens, dining rooms, - lobbies and offices of a hotel.
+Minors 14 years of age or older and under 16 years of age - may perform housekeeping duties but only in the presence or line of sight of an adult. - Minors 14 years of age or older and under 16 years of age are expressly prohibited from - performing room service and making deliveries to guest rooms. - The provisions of this subsection pertaining to bakeries do not apply to minors 14 years - of age or older and under 16 years of age who are employed in retail sales, product - decorating, customer service operations or office work for these establishments, as long - as the retail, decorating, customer service or office areas are in a room separate from any - baking operation. - Notwithstanding other provisions of this subsection, a minor 14 years of age or older and - 21 under 16 years of age may be employed at a commercial place of amusement operating at - 22 a permanent location, except that minors may not be employed at games of chance as - defined in Title 17, chapter 62 or hazardous occupations as determined by the director. - 24 This subsection does not apply to any minor 14 years of age or older and under 16 years - of age employed in a business solely owned by the minor's parents.
+A parent is - 26 prohibited from employing the parent's minor child in occupations declared hazardous by - 27 the director pursuant to section 772 and in accordance with 29 Code of Federal - 28 Regulations, Part 570.